 Familiar and comfortable with things Japanese at least partially from his time serving in the occupation forces following World War II, my grandfather purchased a couple of first Datsun and then Nissan Maximas over the years.
 When the new and much sportier third-generation version of the Maxima for the 1989 model year, I (firmly convinced of my twenty-year-old hipness) just assumed that he would not go for it.
 I was wrong: within a year, my grandfather was driving one of those new Maximas with the “4DSC” logo (an abbreviation for “4-Door Sports Car”) on a side window—an at least somewhat instructive lesson for this young man.

 “Big enough to hold a meeting.
 Fast enough to keep it short.”

-New for 1989, the third-generation Nissan Maxima was a big change toward a more sporty image and reality, with attractive new styling and an independent rear suspension.
+New for 1989, the third-generation Nissan Maxima was a significant change toward a more sporty image and reality, with attractive new styling and an independent rear suspension.
 Nissan named it the “4-Door Sports Car” (even putting 4DSC decals on the car), but I remember wondering if they had moved too far away from their previous conservative designs for their market.
-They hadn’t—the 1989 Maxima sold quite well, despite the fact that the station wagon version had been eliminated.
+They hadn’t—the 1989 Maxima sold quite well, despite the elimination of the station wagon version.

-The Maxima’s engine, a version of Nissan’s VG30E 3.0 liter multi-port fuel injected V6 (closely related to the standard engine in the Nissan 300ZX), was slightly upgraded for 1989 to 160 bhp and 182 lb.ft of torque.
+The Maxima’s engine, a version of Nissan’s VG30E 3.0 liter/181 ci multi-port fuel injected V6 (closely related to the standard powerplant in the Nissan 300ZX), was slightly upgraded for 1989 to 160 bhp and 182 lb.ft of torque.

 As they had in previous years, Nissan sold two differentiated Maxima models for 1989: the luxury-oriented GXE and the significantly more sporty SE.